 If you ask a Jamaican what makes Christmas Christmas, someone is bound to mention that welcome dip in temperature.
 Geographers call it the north east trade winds; we call it Christmas ( or Crismus) breeze.
 Jamaica has a tropical maritime climate which means that our climate is hot all year round due to our close proximity to the Equator, and the weather is also influenced by the sea.
 As a result, we don’t experience distinct changes in seasons and certainly there’s no winter or snow during Christmas.
 Christmas breeze is therefore the closest thing to winter we can look forward to, but these days with global warming, Christmas breeze isn’t as constant as it used to be say ten years ago.

 However, the beauty of Jamaica is its temperate mountainous interior.
 Two-thirds of the island is 300m above sea level and higher, however most people inhabit the narrow plains.
-One thing relocating from the Liguanea plains to a plateau has taught me though is that there are LOTS of temperate pockets across this tropical country where not only is Christmas breeze 100% guaranteed, but year-round temperatures are usually less than 30°C. Thus, if you’re bereft of Chrismus breeze in Jamaica this Christmas, here’s where you should go to find it.
+One thing relocating from the Liguanea plains to a plateau has taught me though is that there are LOTS of temperate pockets across this tropical country where not only is Christmas breeze 100% guaranteed, but year-round temperatures are usually colder and less than 30°C. Thus, if you’re bereft of Chrismus breeze in Jamaica this Christmas, here’s where you should go to find it.

 This is one of my favourite places in the entire island.
 Holywell is a park within a park, as in it’s located inside the larger Blue and John Crow Mountains National Park and the ecosystem here at 900m above sea level doesn’t look like it should be located in a tropical island.
 It’s guaranteed to be cool and damp and perhaps even covered in thick fog during your visit.
 The trails are lush and green and replete with tall tree ferns, conifers, mosses and lichens.
 The air is cool, crisp and lightly pine-scented, and there’s even a spring and a small waterfall in the 330-acre park.
 You’re definitely guaranteed to catch Christmas breeze here.
 In fact, the Jamaica Conservative and Development Trust (JCDT), the agency which manages the Holywell park, knows this too.
 They have an annual Christmas event here aptly titled “Christmas Breeze!”